Western Canadian Hockey League Constitution

 Calculations will include the most recent revenues available.

 Trades- You can trade for players, prospects, draft picks or cash.
 Teams cannot trade for future considerations of any type.
-Both sides of the trade must post the trade on the league message board before it will be processed.
+Both sides of the trade must post the trade on the league message board before it will be processed, and if a player agent is agreeing to waive a NMC/NTC he must post this as well before it is processed.
 Both posts must have the exact same trade within 72 hours.
-Also, if any team is deemed to have agreed to a trade with another GM, but then refuses to post it, this will result in a fine or possible expulsion from the league if it is proven by the Commissioner that a GM did back out of a trade he or she had agreed to.

 If a player is placed on waivers, he cannot be traded until after he comes off waivers.
 If a team trades a player, and then places him on waivers after the trade but before the player is moved to his new team, the player will be removed from waivers.